MaxPettit/RTOS_Final_Project_Max_Pettit/README.md

 # RTOS Final Project Max Pettit
+Final Update: Includes 2 Segger Systemview screenshots.
+Includes separate analysis of solution document.
+Final code in zip form.
+Unit tests within project.
+Configuration data struct in physics.c, if user changes configuration data it is suggested to turn off unit tests by setting run_all bool to false (some tests compare values against defualt ranges and may fail).

 Week 5: Updated task diagram.
 Included a screenshot of Segger view of project.
 Game is nearly finished, just need add configurability so it takes in input for config parameters.